pivotal/docs-tap/scst-scan/install-carbonblack-integration.hbs.md

-# Prerequisites for Carbon Black Scanner (Beta)
+# Prerequisites for Carbon Black Scanner for Supply Chain Security Tools - Scan(Beta)

-This topic describes prerequisites for installing Supply Chain Security Tools - Scan (Carbon Black Scanner) from the Tanzu Application Platform package repository.
+This topic describes prerequisites you must complete to install Supply Chain Security Tools - Scan (Carbon Black Scanner) from the Tanzu Application Platform package repository.

 >**Important** Carbon Black's image scanning capability is in beta.
 Carbon Black might only return a partial list of CVEs when scanning Buildpack images.